ironmanfpv/Algebraic-Equation-GPT4/README.md

 4. Select Key owned by you> Type in Name>Select Default project > Click Create Secret Key.
 5. Click Copy to copy the secret key.
 Store it somewhere safe to be used in Algebraic Equation GPT4.

-## B. Procedure to use a hosted version of Algebriac Equation GPT ##
+## B. Procedure to use a hosted version of Algebraic Equation GPT4 ##
 1. Key in your name.
 2. Check Mask API key, then paste your API key in and click confirmed.
 (Ensure both name and API keys are entered.)
 3. Take a picture, provide an image or key an equation for Algebraic Equation GPT4 to solve and analyse.